jakezatecky/react-checkbox-tree/README.md

 #### Changing the Default Icons

 By default, **react-checkbox-tree** uses Font Awesome for the various icons that appear in the tree.
-To change the defaults, simply pass in the `icons` property and override the defaults:
+To change the defaults, simply pass in the `icons` property and override the defaults.
+Note that you can override as many or as little icons as you like:

 ``` jsx
 <CheckboxTree